Wales national cricket team: Support

-Politicians across the political spectrum have stated their support for a standalone team such as Jonathan Edwards, Bethan Sayed, Adam Price and Mohammad Asghar, with Sayed stating in 2013 that "Wales is the second-oldest cricket playing country in the world, yet it is alone in the British Isles in not having its own national side", and Asghar stating in 2021 "if Afghanistan can play world cricket, then for God’s sake Wales should" and that playing on the international stage would "raise Wales' profile" and be economically beneficial while dismissing concerns from Glamorgan.
-Former Labour First Minister, Carwyn Jones called in 2017 to reintroduce the Wales one-day team stating, "[It] is odd that we see Ireland and Scotland playing in international tournaments and not Wales", although if only Glamorgan's finances were not hit.
+Politicians across the political spectrum have stated their support for a standalone team such as Jonathan Edwards, Bethan Sayed, Adam Price and Mohammad Asghar, with Sayed stating in 2013 that "Wales is the second-oldest cricket playing country in the world, yet it is alone in the British Isles in not having its own national team", and Asghar stating in 2021 "if Afghanistan can play world cricket, then for God’s sake Wales should" and that playing on the international stage would "raise Wales' profile" and be economically beneficial while dismissing concerns from Glamorgan.
+Former Labour first minister, Carwyn Jones called in 2017 to reintroduce the Wales one-day team stating, "[It] is odd that we see Ireland and Scotland playing in international tournaments and not Wales", although if only Glamorgan's finances were not hit.
 Price stated in 2009, that "there are a great number of cricket teams in Wales [...] [but] no national side.
 In Carmarthenshire [...] [many] cricketers [...] could go on to represent Wales given the right opportunities".
 Price also added, "Many people argue that Wales is already represented in the England and Wales Cricket Board (the EWCB).
 But how often do you hear the second letter pronounced by the media or even game officials?", and that support for the team can be provided by the Welsh Government and ICC development funds for new nations.

 In June 2010 a motion for establishing a "Welsh International 20-20 and one day cricket team" was tabled to the UK parliament.
 In October 2011, a petition was made to the Welsh Assembly for a Wales national cricket team.
 A 2013 Assembly debate was held on the topic with both Conservative and Labour members supporting the establishment of a Welsh team.